MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/topics-page.md

 Customer Service Insights automatically refreshes the data displayed on the Topics page daily.
 However, you can trigger a refresh on demand without waiting for next daily refresh.

 For more information on triggering a refresh of your data, see [Trigger a refresh of your Customer Service Insights dashboard data](trigger-refresh.md).

+## Troubleshooting empty Topics page

+There are multiple reasons when your Topics page is empty:

+* Your workspace has just been created and the data are still being proceeded.
+If this is the case, wait until the workspace is fully provisioned.
+You will get an email when the workspace is fully ready for you to use.
+* No data is loaded in your workspace.
+When this happens, you also see all the charts in dashboards are blank.
+You can try the following options:
+  * If your case data are not stored in Case entity, you can [map your data to custom entities and fields](map-data.md).
+For more information which data entities and fields are used by default, see [Dynamics 365 Customer Service entities used by Customer Service Insights](customer-service-entities.md).
+  * Customer Service Insights only loads data created in the last 60 days.
+Check the creation date of your case records to make sure the data are created inside of the 60-day window.
+See [Service limits in Dynamics 365 Customer Service Insights](service-limits.md) for more details.
+* The Topics page only shows topics that group 3 or more cases.
+For topics that have fewer than 3 cases, they may still show up in the AI Insights chart in other dashboards, but the Topics page doesn't display them.
+Try the following options when this happens:
+  * [Set the granularity of how Customer Service Insights generates customer service topics](granularity.md) to discover topics at more general scope.
+  * Bring more case data to your workspaces, so that each topic may include more relevant cases.

+  If the problem still exists after you've tried all the above otpions, please refer to our [forum](https://community.dynamics.com/365/aicustomerservice/f/dynamics-365-customer-service-insights).